 Whatever you decide on for question one, things are difficult.
 You are more tired going into the next few months than you would normally be.
 The emotional impact of all of this (*waves hands vaguely at everything*) requires energy.
 You have no choice about that.
 I am firmly on #TeamNoBurnout.

-By subscribing to this newsletter you have indicated that you are at least interested in working out whether you want to be on #TeamNoBurnout.
+By reading this blog (or subscribing to my newsletter) you have indicated that you are at least interested in working out whether you want to be on #TeamNoBurnout.
 (I recommend it.
 Burnout is no fun.
 It’s mentally and physically awful.)
 If you do nothing else in response to all of this, please look after yourself.

 Sleep and rest are key.
 You do not need to earn rest.
 You get to rest even if your work is not finished.
 Your work will never be finished anyway.
 Whatever your own religious beliefs there is a set of 10 basic laws that have hung around for several thousand years now and the 2nd one (to paraphrase) says “For the love of all that is holy, take a day off every week.”
 If you aren’t sure how to do that, I’ve written some tips:

-- How to take the weekend off (I might update and republish that but possibly not before you get this newsletter.)
+- How to take the weekend off (I might update and republish that one day.)

-- Plan to rest was published in December and helps you figure out what is restful for you and how you will fit it in.
+- Plan to rest helps you figure out what is restful for you and how you will fit it in.